tonytask/Maple-Idle/README.md

 Add Dexterity and Accuarcy Stat to make the game more similar to Maplestory and more Interesting

-Add Stat and Skill Point System
+Enhance Stat and Skill Point System

 Add Shop System